tach2004/JUDO-ZEWA-iSafe-Rest-API/README.md

 The integration is based solely on publicly available information and reverse engineering.
 It is provided as-is, and the use is at your own risk and responsibility.
 The developers do not guarantee functionality, compatibility, or safety and are not liable for any direct or indirect damages resulting from the use of this integration.

+This integration is provided free of charge and as an open-source project.
+It does not offer official support or services on behalf of JUDO.

 🚨All trademarks, product names, logos, and images are the property of their respective owners and are used here for identification purposes only.
 If any rights holder objects to the use of their assets, we will promptly remove or replace the affected material upon request.🚨

 #